Lab Contract

 1. LAB RULES AND EXPECTATIONS (Grad Student/Postdoc)

 a.
-A Graduate Student Researcher (GSR) is a researcher, distinct from a student, compensated for 20hr/wk dedicated to labor encompassing data collection, surgery, and data analysis.
+A Graduate Student Researcher (GSR) is a researcher, distinct from a student, compensated for 20hr/wk dedicated to labor encompassing low-risk data collection, surgery, data analysis, supporting existing experiments/projects, and manuscript writing that create knowledge for the taxpayers.
 In return, the GSR receives a stipend, financial support for benefits, and tuition coverage for 20hr/wk of learning.
-Learning involves classes during the semester, and in periods without classes, self-directed learning through literature review, seminar attendance, and workshop participation.
+Learning involves classes during the semester, and in periods without classes, shadowing, self-directed learning through literature review, seminar attendance, grant writing, project outlining, writing a review paper, and workshop participation.
 Non-FTDH students commit 20 hr/wk to lab activities, guided by the Lab P.I. and funding grants.
 FTDH/postdoc/full-time staff (excluding summer non-FTDH) are obligated to contribute 37.5 hr/wk (with a 0.5 hr break) to lab work, as stipulated by the Lab P.I. and mandated by funded grants.
 GSR recess schedules align with "Faculty, Staff, & Designated Offices" rather than the student schedule.

 b.
-During periods of vacation or absence from the lab while the University is operational (excluding holidays or recess), it is mandatory for Students, Staff, and Researchers to promptly inform the Lab P.I., ideally at least two weeks before the planned leave date.
+During periods of absence from the lab while the University is operational (excluding holidays or recess), it is mandatory for Students, Staff, and Researchers to promptly inform the Lab P.I., at least two weeks before the planned leave date (via email and on calendar).
 Students are further obligated to organize and train individuals to sustain 'chronic data collecting' or 'colony management' in their absence.
-Students are generally expected to take a "recharge" of 10 workdays in the summer, 5 in the fall, and 5 in the spring, alongside appropriate sick days.
-Additionally, there are extra winter days (+10) allocated for those engaged in chronic data collection.
-Researchers receiving paid stipends/salaries are aligned with the University schedule rather than the class schedule.
+Students are generally expected to take "recharge days" of 10 workdays in the summer, 5 in the fall, and 5 in the spring, alongside appropriate sick days.
+Additionally, there are extra winter days (+10) allocated for those engaged in chronic data collection between Christmas and New Years.
+According to the US Bureau of Labor Statistics, the average number of paid vacation days is 11 days and 11 Federal Holidays for a total of 22 weekdays off per year.
+Including the 20 days of “recharge days” listed here and University Holidays, there are a total of 39 weekdays off per year.
+(Most R1 Universities, labs at Pitt, and Pitt staff get a max of 20 paid weekdays off per year) Researchers receiving paid stipends/salaries are aligned with the University schedule rather than the class schedule.
 Notably, if data collection is necessary when the University is closed, the data collection must proceed (your responsibility).

 c.
 Students are instructed to prioritize physical and mental health as their foremost concern within the Lab, encompassing but not confined to adequate sleep (8 hr), nutrition (particularly B-12, recommended at 500 pg/ml), and regular cardiovascular exercise, adhering to AHA guidelines (150 min/wk moderate-intensity or 75 min/wk vigorous aerobic activity).
 Work hours (9 am-5 pm) may be utilized to foster physical and mental well-being, provided that weekly commitments, including deadlines and meetings, are fulfilled.
 It is acknowledged that such prioritization may result in missing spontaneous opportunities within the lab.
 Importantly, this time dedicated to health is distinct and not included in the 20 hr/wk or 40 hr/wk of sponsor-funded work.

 d.
 First semester of first year students.
-New students are anticipated to allocate approximately half of their lab time, around 10 hr/wk, outside the lab, focusing on building a social network with peers, including classmates from the same year.
+New students are encouraged to focus on building a social network with peers, including classmates from the same year.
 Establishing connections and cultivating a social and mental health support system is deemed vital for professional development, especially for those transitioning away from their "home" environment.
 The ability to share challenges and accomplishments with peers outside the lab is considered integral.
-The remaining half of their lab time, another 10 hr/wk, should be dedicated to shadowing procedures and assisting in data analysis on existing projects, aiming to secure a middle-authorship paper before the commencement of their second year
+Their time in the lab should be dedicated to shadowing procedures and assisting in data analysis on existing projects, aiming to secure a middle-authorship paper before the commencement of their second year.

 e.
 Within the Department of Bioengineering, students are obligated to sustain a minimum "B" average in all courses for their performance to be deemed satisfactory within the program.